 Table of Contents [+/-]

-The MySQL Query Analyzer lets you monitor SQL statements executed on a MySQL server and see details about each query, as well as number of executions and execution times.
-Similar queries with different literal values are combined (normalized) for reporting purposes.
+The MySQL Query Analyzer enables you to monitor SQL statements executed on a MySQL server and see details about each query, number of executions and execution times.
+Similar queries with different literal values are combined for reporting purposes.

-For the different ways to enable Query Analysis, see Section 3.1, “Providing Query Analyzer Data” For the user interface of the Query Analyzer, see Section 2.6, “The Query Analyzer Tab” and Section 3.2, “Query Analyzer User Interface”.
+For the different ways to enable Query Analysis, see Section 26.1, “Providing Query Analyzer Data”.
+For the user interface of the Query Analyzer, see Chapter 26, Using the Query Analyzer and Section 26.3, “Query Analyzer User Interface”.

 When MySQL Enterprise Monitor is not accessible from a

-query analyzer plugin, then the application performance will not
+query analyzer plugin, the application performance is not

-be impacted.
-Over time, the plugin will determine that a backlog
+impacted.
+Over time, the plugin determines that a backlog of

 longer ranges of time.
 But if more than 1,000 canonical queries

-are being used by the application (an unlikely scenario), then
+are being used by the application (an unlikely scenario), data is